patrickwfitzgerald/portfolio/README.md

 This is a template notebook created to greatly speed up the exploratory data analysis process of data science projects.
-Once a dataset is imported and cleaned, running all the cells in the notebook prints out a concise overview of the variables it contains.
+Once a dataset is imported and cleaned, running all the cells in the notebook prints out an overview of the variables it contains.
 The plots implement the visualization principles of Edward Tufte and Stephen Few and are inspired by the capabilities of the seaborn package which provides the very useful pairplot function that displays all numerical-numerical relationships in a single plot.
 Unfortunately, this package lacks functions to deal with numerical-categorical and